 In the coming time, the Ministry of Home Affairs will continue to review the salaries of administrative staff, teachers, especially preschool teachers and medical staff.

-"We will conduct a comprehensive review to propose appropriate adjustments to allowances in accordance with the spirit of the Central Committee's resolution, especially the conclusions issued by the Politburo, to ensure that special groups need more attention and priority, ensuring a better life for them," Ms. Tra emphasized.
+"We will conduct a comprehensive review to propose appropriate adjustments to allowances in accordance with the spirit of the Central Committee's resolution, especially the conclusions issued by the Politburo, to ensure that special subjects need more attention and priority, ensuring a better life for them," Ms. Tra emphasized.

 Overall, according to the Minister, the two adjustments to the basic salary have increased by 50.8%, of which this year it is 30%, which is very large.